ai-labs-team/casium/README.md

 # Casium — An architecture for single-page applications

-The Casium front-end architecture that you can use with virtual DOM libraries like React or Vue.
-It is a _data_ and _effects_ management system that helps you manage the complexity of large single-page applications reliabily and predictably.
+Casium is a front-end architecture that you can use with virtual DOM libraries like React or Vue.

+It is a _data_ and _effects_ management system that helps you manage the complexity of large single-page applications in a reliable and predictable way.

 It does this by modeling the state of your application (yes, all of it) as a single, immutable value, and handling side-effects in application logic with _messages_.
 If this reminds you of [Redux](http://redux.js.org/), that might be because both are derived from [The Elm Architecture](https://guide.elm-lang.org/architecture/).
 However, this library attempts to hew more closely to Elm's design in order to gain [more of Elm's advantages](https://www.youtube.com/watch?v=XsNk5aOpqUc&t=16m24s), and to provide a better, more cohesive developer experience.